cortoproject/bake/README.md

 -----|--------------
 --id | Manually set project id
 -k,--kind | Specify project kind
 -i,--includes | Specify paths that contain include files, separated by comma.
 Include files will be copied to the project include directory in the bake environment.
-This is not the same as specifiying an include path!
+This is not the same as specifying an include path!
 -s,--sources | Specify paths that contain source files, separated by comma.
 Source files fill be built as part of the project.
 -l,--lang | Specify programming language (default = 'c')
 -a,--artefact | Specify artefact name